Porcelain Fixed Bridges

 What does getting a fixed bridge involve?

 Getting a bridge usually requires two visits.
 While the teeth are numb, the two anchoring teeth are reshaped to allow for a crown.
-Next, a highly accurate impression (mold) is made which will be sent to a dental laboratory where the bridge will be fabricated.
-In addition, a temporary bridge will be made and worn until your next appointment.
+Then, highly accurate templates (molds) are made to be sent to the dental laboratory where the bridge will be made.
+Again, a temporary bridge will be created and held until your next visit.

 At the second visit, your new bridge will be carefully checked and adjusted to achieve a proper fit.
 Once this is achieved, the bridge will be cemented.